 Mary Boettcher, CFO of Realityworks, Inc. a Wisconsin-based ESOP, led the company's implementation and education efforts to instill an employee ownership culture.
 During her tenure she has established ESOP structure, led ownership through ESOP goals, led the board through fiduciary responsibilities, completed several ESOP transactions, and defined employee roll-out and communication programs.
-Beyond Realityworks she is passionate about ESOPs and has educated owners and legislators by sharing Realityworks story and design.
-She serves on the Executive Committee for the Wisconsin ESOP Association, has been featured as a presenter at conferences, and recently completed an interview on CFO.com about ESOPs.
+Beyond Realityworks she is passionate about ESOPs and has educated owners and legislators by sharing Realityworks’ story and design.
+She has served on the Executive Committee for the Wisconsin chapter of TEA, has been featured as a presenter at conferences, and completed an interview on CFO.com about ESOPs.

 Alison Wright is a partner in the San Francisco office of Hanson Bridgett LLP.
 Alison's practice focuses on the tax, securities, and ERISA aspects of executive and equity compensation (including nonqualified deferred compensation plans, stock compensation plans and employee stock purchase plans) and of traditional employee benefit plans — including 401(k) and other retirement plans — health and welfare plans and cafeteria plans.

 Corey Rosen, Ph.D., is the cofounder and senior staff member of the NCEO.
 He co-authored, along with John Case and Martin Staubus, Equity: Why Employee Ownership Is Good for Business (Harvard Business School Press, May 2005) and, with John Case, Ownership: Reinventing Companies, Capitalism, and Who Owns What (Berrett-Kohler, 2022).
 He has written, edited, or contributed to dozens of books, articles and research papers on employee ownership.
 He is generally regarded as the leading expert on employee ownership in the world.
 Rosen received his Ph.D. in political science from Cornell University in 1973, after which he taught politics at Ripon College in Wisconsin before being named an American Political Science Association Congressional Fellow in 1975.
 He worked on Capital Hill for the next five years, where he helped initiate and draft legislation on ESOPs and employee ownership.
 In 1981, he formed the NCEO.
 He serves on seven ESOP company boards.